 Throughout the year you can sign up for various programs and events through our online portal as they become available.

-Registration for our family bereavement retreat program, “Camp Kerry”, generally opens in April each year, you’ll notice the registration button at the bottom of this page.
+Registration for our family bereavement retreat program, “Camp Kerry”, and our Vancouver Island Youth Retreat will open February 2024.
 We strongly recommend that if your family is interested in attending that you register early because there is always a high demand for this program.

 Program Contribution Fee